History of Architecture (3,000 BCE - present)

 Principles of Greek Architecture: Classical Orders

 The theory of Greek architecture - arguably the most influential form of classical Greek art - was based on a system of 'Classical Orders' - rules for building design based on proportions of and between the individual parts.
 This resulted in an aesthetically pleasing consistency of appearance regardless of size or materials used.
 There were three orders in early Greek architecture: the Doric, Ionic and Corinthian.
 The Doric style was common in mainland Greece and later spread to the Greek colonies in Italy.
 The Ionic style was employed in the cities of Ionia along the west coast of Turkey and other islands in the Aegean.
 Where the Doric style was formal and austere, the Ionic was less restrained and more decorative.
 The third style, Corinthian, came later and represented a more ornate development of the Ionic order.
 The differences between these styles is most plainly visible in the ratio between the base diameter and height of their columns.
-Doric architecture (exemplified by most surviving Greek structures, like the Parthenon and the Temple of Hephaestus in Athens) was more popular during the Classical age, while the Ionic style gained the upper hand during the more relaxed Hellenistic period.
+Doric architecture (exemplified by Greek structures, like the Parthenon and the Temple of Hephaestus in Athens) was more popular during the Classical age, while the Ionic style gained the upper hand during the more relaxed period of Hellenistic Art (c.323-30 BCE).

 Famous Buildings of Ancient Greece